-Research shows that massage during pregnancy can improve both your and your baby’s health in 3 ways.
+Research shows that massage during pregnancy can improve your baby’s health in 3 ways.

 Pregnancy is one of the most complicated times in a woman’s life.
 Full of emotional and physical swing, it is valid to expect a rollercoaster of changes.
-It is essential and convenient to know the healthful things you can do to ease the time and muscle stress.
+It is essential and convenient to know the healthful things you can do to ease muscle stress.

 So, the important question is, is massage therapy safe during pregnancy?
 Won’t it harm the baby?

-As an about-to-be mother, it is normal and valid for you to worry about that.
+It is normal and valid for you to worry about that as an about-to-be mother.
 The good news is that massage therapy is actually incredibly beneficial during pregnancy and can even ease the birth!
 However, it is imperative to avoid the normal things in massage therapy that can be harmful when done in pregnancy.
 So here is everything you need to know about massage during pregnancy.

 But a qualified massage therapist can make accommodations for various cushioning structures or gaps as your shape and stance changes, allowing you to lay face down comfortably while providing space for your rising belly and breast.
 Or, with the help of pillows and couches, you could lie on your side.